eclipse-tractusx/SSI-agent-lib/README.md

 ## Installation

-To install and use this lib , you have two options: building from source or using the pre-built package from Maven Central Repository.
+To install and use this lib , you have two options: building from source or using the pre-built package from Maven Central Repository (not implemented yet).

 ### Build from Source